Cerro del Villar

 Cerro del Villar, located in the mouth of Guadalhorce river, southern Spain, was a Phoenician city founded in the ninth century BC or eighth century BC.
 It was abandoned possibly in 584 BC.
-Since 2003, there have not been any archeological excavations.
+Since 2003, there have not been any archeological excavations, which was resumed in 2025.
 Previous excavations were directed by María Eugenia Aubet.

 It was declared Bien de Interés Cultural on 9 June 1998.